Surprise turn on Wilson Road lighting plan in Walker County

 Millard’s Uncle, Forrest Blakemore, says it’s not about the $4 per person tax but about making it more of a community effort that anyone, not just property owners, can join.

-WRNG, says Wilson, decided to give the donation approach a chance and the public hearings of the draft ordinance were cancelled.
-Roden contacted EPB to see what their terms would be under the new possibility.
+Sheriff Wilson said WRNG decided to withdraw their request for a special tax district until Millard, Blakemore and others could give the donation approach a chance.
+Roden contacted EPB to see what their terms would be under a donation system.
 EPB stated that in regard to street lights, they work only with government agencies and municipalities.
-The money could come from any source, but the contract would have to be with the government of Walker County.
+The donation money could come from any source, but the contract would have to be with the government of Walker County.

-At this point, says Millard, everyone is waiting to hear from Whitfield to see if the county is willing to contract with EPB on the basis of donations to pay the lighting bill each year.

 Millard says that she and those working with her already have commitments from 15 people and businesses to help with lighting costs.
-She says she’s hoping to hear from the commissioner soon.
+According to Millard, the question that remains is whether the county would be willing to enter into a contract with EPB on the basis of funding coming from the 15 people and businesses who say they will "help" with donations.

 Sheriff Wilson says that the ultimate goal is to get lights up on the road for the safety of the people who live, walk and drive on it.